Navkaran7007/library-management-system/README.md

 npm install

+3. Start the Server

+npm start

-3. Api Will Be working at:
+4. Api Will Be working at:

 http://localhost:3000

-4. Swagger Docs is avaliable at this url:
+5. Swagger Docs is avaliable at this url:

 http://localhost:3000/api-docs

 ** Documentation is also available on github pages.

-5.
+6. Firebase is used in this project
+  To Setup:
+  -Create Project
+  -Go to "Project Settings"
+  -Navigate to "Service Accounts"
+  -Click "Generate new private key"
+  -Download the JSON file
+  -Put this file in Config